Gemmawv/northcoders-news-api/README.md

 # API endpoints
-Once you have installed and set up the project, you may view the API endpoints in your browser on http://localhost:3001/.
+Once you have installed and set up the project, you may view the API endpoints in your browser on http://localhost:4000.
+For example, http://localhost:4000/api/articles will return all of the articles.
 Below is a list of all available endpoints.

 | Route |   |
 | ------|---|